Paper · June 2026

 • A single-step re-check at cost rho of about 1/N; an honest re-run reproduces the step exactly (relative-L2 = 0) while a substitution diverges far outside tolerance.

-• Implemented and measured on three independent engines: a 3.5B diffusion-transformer audio model, a 1.5B Euler latent-diffusion image model, and a latent video-diffusion model.
+• Implemented and measured on four independent engines: a 3.5B diffusion-transformer audio model, a 1.5B Euler latent-diffusion image model, a latent video-diffusion model, and a VibeVoice text-to-speech diffusion head.

 • An honest account of the limit: the accept tolerance is measured from the cross-hardware reproduction tail, not proven.